-While asbestos and its associated health risks are fairly well known, most of us are a lot less aware of the hazard of silica dust.
+While asbestos and its associated health risks are fairly well known, most of us are a lot less aware of the silica dust health hazards.
 Yet, silica containing materials are extremely common, particularly in the construction industry.

 Moreover, silica dust is generated by the type of work that millions of workers regularly do, such as drilling, cutting, sanding, and polishing.
 And it doesn’t take much exposure to harm you.